 In order to make humanitarian aid more efficient and transparent, it is crucial to enable people in need to report on where, when and which help is needed.
 PwC and the Ministry of Foreign Affairs have joined forces and organized the hackathon for humanitarian aid on 11 and 12 February.

 In 2017, 96,2 million people in 33 countries will be in need of humanitarian aid.
 The increasing need for humanitarian aid and the growing shortage of finance call for a radical innovation of the humanitarian sector.
-Last weekend, 75 programmers, data analysts, policy makers, aid experts and refugees worked for 36 hours straight on 12 prototypes.
+75 programmers, data analysts, policy makers, aid experts and refugees worked for 36 hours straight on 12 prototypes.
 The hackathon was supported by United Nations organizations UNHCR and UNOCHA, Google and Leiden University’s Centre for Innovation.

 'Hackathon for Humanitarian Aid gives a voice to people in need.'